benjaminselfridge/model-checking/doc/ModelChecking2.md

 This is better.
 However, the `Expr` we are binding `X` to is still defined in terms of a lambda expression and an explicit `Map.!` operator.
 We can do a bit better still by defining some more functions to build `Expr`s more cleanly.
-We'll create "atomic" expressions from variables and values, and combine expressions using numeric operators.
-We will also be able to "lift" ordinary functions into our language.
-This is made especially easy because we chose a shallow embedding approach.

 If `x :: var` is a variable, we can create a corresponding expression for `x`.
 In our representation, the *expression* for `x` will be a function that simply looks up `x` in the environment and returns its value.
-The function `var` "lifts" any variable to its corresponding expression.

 ``` {.haskell .literate}
 var :: Ord var => var -> Expr var val